arslan-dev/oidc-action-aws-mgmt-example/README.md

 - AWS_INSTANCE_ID

 4. In the repository page on GitHub click on the "Actions" tab in the top navigation bar
-5. In the left sidebar, click "EC Instance Management" workflow.
+5. In the left sidebar, click "EC2 Instance Management" workflow.
 6. At the top of the workflow page, you'll see a "Run workflow" dropdown button.
 Click on it.
 7. Terraform runs EC2 Instance, so in order for it to be stopped, select "Stop" action and press "Run workflow" button.